Other Functions

 formatReadableSize(filesize_bytes) AS filesize

-Accepts the number.
-Returns a rounded number with a suffix (thousand, million, billion, etc.) as a string.
+Given a number, this function returns a rounded number with suffix (thousand, million, billion, etc.) as string.

 SELECT